izivkov/gshock_api/README.rst

 See `this project <https://github.com/izivkov/GShockTimeServer>`_ using this library to run a time server for G-Shock watches.

+See also `this blog <https://digitalsober.wordpress.com/2025/05/05/g-shock-watch-integration-with-sxmo/>` for using the library in the `SXMO <https://sxmo.org/>` mobile environment.

 Troubleshooting:
 ================
 If your watch cannot connect, and the